pepBR/nginx-ssl-buildpack/README.md

 Features
 ------

-* Downloads and compiles Nginx 1.5.7 with PCRE
+* Downloads and compiles Nginx 1.10.1
 * SSL support via `--with-http_ssl_module`
 * Adds `nginx` to your app's PATH
 * Additional files (mime.types, example configs, etc) are available at `$HOME/nginx` if you need them.